Fenix TX: New vocalists and recent activity (2022–present)

 On October 11, 2022, the band was listed as a part of the lineup for When We Were Young 2023.

-In February 2023, Reddit circulated rumors that Salazar had been removed from the band's publicity and was no longer performing with them.

 On September 8, 2023, the band reported that they had recruited Scott McLaughlin (With Confidence, Unwritten Law) as the vocalist for their upcoming performances at the House of Blues and the 2023 When We Were Young festival.
 Per the Facebook announcement, Salazar was working on his own projects and would not be a part of the band, and that new material was being written.

 On June 11, 2024, it was announced that Adam Lewis had died from pancreatic cancer.
 He was 45.

-On January 20, 2025, the band released a new single titled "Engines".
+The band released a single titled "Engines" in honor of Lewis on January 20, 2025.

 On August 27, 2025, Arturo Barrios, singer and guitarist for Audio Karate, was announced as the new vocalist for Fenix TX.

-On October 27, 2025, the band announced that Jay Sanchioli had joined the band as their new bassist.
+On October 27, the band announced that Jay Sanchioli had joined the band as their new bassist.

+On March 6, 2026, the band released the EP Big Fish under People of Punk Rock Records.
+The EP was originally recorded between 1999 and 2000, and features an unreleased track titled "Damn For Real?", as well as demos for "Abba Zabba" and "Phoebe Cates" and a track written for a Mountain Dew commercial that aired in 2000.